orangejuice/blog/data/activity/movie-成为简·奥斯汀-2007/record.en.md

     Hathaway James McAvoy
 ---

-There is a quote from 'Becoming Jane' that I really like by tw user Stopcloud, 'Never lose yourself in front of anything, not even dogma, not even the eyes of others, not even love.'
-I often tell myself this when confused.
+Via Twitter from Tingyun, a line from 'Becoming Jane' I really like says, “Never lose yourself in front of anything, not even doctrines, not even others' gaze, not even in love.”
+I often remind myself of this when I feel lost.